1Stalk/godot-script-exporter/README.md

 This plugin was inspired by the idea and great UI of [Scene Tree as Text](https://github.com/CyrylSz/scene-tree-as-text) plugin by Cyryl Szczakowski.

-Both plugins complement each other perfectly.
-While **Scene Tree as Text** exports the *structure* of your scenes, **Script Exporter** provides the *code* that brings those scenes to life.
-Using them together is a great way to get a complete snapshot of your project for sharing or analysis.

 ## License
 This project is licensed under the MIT License.